mlukasch/vms/README.md

   - Vagrant
   - Linux
   - Python3
+  - Public SSH-Key in ~/.ssh/id_rsa.pub

 Purpose:
   Creating a cluster of Virtual Machines via Vagrant.
+You can ssh into each VM via the user: vagrant such as: `ssh vagrant@<ip-address of the VM>`

 # HowTo
   - Creating <n> VMs: